 If you don’t have access to the internet or a device that would allow you to use eConsult, you should speak to your practice and see if they can provide alternative arrangements for you to use the service.
 This may include a member of the admin or reception team helping you to complete an eConsult over the telephone.
 Some practices may put in place their own requirements for using the eConsult service, such as age or access restrictions.

-In some cases it may be likely that people need help submitting an eConsult, perhaps because they cannot access or are not comfortable using services online.
+In some cases, it may be likely that people need help submitting an eConsult, perhaps because they cannot access or are not comfortable using services online.
 In these situations, it is best to speak to your practice to see how they would like you to proceed.
 We have a route to enable you to submit on behalf of someone else who is registered at the practice, however, your practice can choose to opt-out of having this.